(Click here for It All Began With Wheat Gluten: Part I)

 The Nature Walk

 No one had ever taken me on a nature walk before.
 I wasn’t even sure if I knew what a nature walk was, but I’d enjoyed myself at the art event so I agreed to meet him the next day at UT’s Brackenridge Field Lab.
 When I arrived that Sunday, Allan walked me inside the facility, showing me parts of the enormous insect collection full of pinned wasps and moths, butterflies and beetles.
 There was also a disturbingly large ant mound that gave me the heebie jeebies but which I found myself asking questions about.
-Then he led me over to the tropical butterfly tent which was a huge blue tarp draped over a greenhouse area with butterflies flying over our heads.
+Then he led me over to the tropical butterfly tent which was a huge blue tarp draped inside a greenhouse area with butterflies flying over our heads.